hihrois/baseball-game-simulator/README.md

 ## 3. Simulate
 If you finish setting up, it is time to simulate!
-Open your terminal and execute command "python main.py".
+Open your terminal and execute command `python main.py`.

 ## 4. See the results
 If the program has finished, let's check the results.